-In December 1944, Hitler launched his last major offensive of the Second World War – if it succeeded, he would bring the Allied advance to a screeching halt.
+In December 1944, Adolf Hitler launched his last major offensive of the Second World War – if it succeeded, he would bring the Allied advance to a screeching halt.
 Hitler attempted to split the western allies and recapture the vital supply port of Antwerp by ordering his forces to launch a surprise thrust through the hilly and wooded Ardennes region in Southern Belgium.

 The area was only lightly held by American troops and, caught off guard, they were initially swept aside.

 Within two days, some German units had advanced up to 60 miles into Allied territory, creating a ‘bulge’ in the frontline – giving the battle its popular name.